Evryway/evryway.github.io/about.md

 ### Contact

 If you're interested in coming on this journey, say hi!
+If you'd like something built in VR/AR then get in touch.

 [hi@evryway.com](mailto:hi@evryway.com)